noahehall/theBookOfNoah/linux/docker/docker_new.md

   docker run...
     --net bridge # can be ommitted, its the default

+  # provide a hostname to a container
+  # and then lookup its ip address
+  docker run...
+    --hostname poop
+    alpine nslookup poop
 ```
 ## registries and indexes
   - a set of infrastructure components that simplify distributing docker images